the-data-omni/schema_scoring_api/README.md

 # Schema Scoring API

-A lightweight Flask API designed to compute and return a score based on a given schema description, with optional override weights for various scoring criteria.
+A lightweight Flask API designed to compute and return a score for your database schema, with optional override weights for various scoring criteria.
 This repository can help you evaluate how closely your database schema will be understood by your users and how easily it will work with Generative AI models.

 ---